T-TonyLiang/today-i-learned/machine-learning/linear-regression.md

 This is a commonly used function for regression problems.

 *Note: the graph of h(x) is dependent on the the value of &theta; that is chosen, while the the graph of the cost function is like a bowl shaped function, showing all values of &theta;.
 The minizing value lies at 0 and is the best possible value for the line of best fit.*

+## Gradient Descent
+An algorithm to find the minimum of an *n* parameter function where you start off in a place and take baby steps towards the steepest path going in the down direction.

+The gradient descent algorithm is:

+repeat until convergence:

+θj:=θj−α∂∂θjJ(θ0,θ1)
+where j=0,1 represents the feature index number.